TrellixVulnTeam/swahilipython_SCMU/Doc/extending/embedding.rst

 =============================================

-The high level interface gives you the ability to execute arbitrary pieces of Python code from your application, but exchanging data values is quite cumbersome to say the least.
+The high level interface gives you the ability to execute arbitrary pieces of Python code kutoka your application, but exchanging data values is quite cumbersome to say the least.
 If you want that, you should use lower level calls.
 At the cost of having to write more C code, you can achieve almost anything.

 It should be noted that extending Python and embedding Python is quite the same activity, despite the different intent.
 Most topics discussed in the previous chapters are still valid.
-To show this, consider what the extension code from Python to C really does:
+To show this, consider what the extension code kutoka Python to C really does:

 #.
-Convert data values from Python to C,
+Convert data values kutoka Python to C,

 #.
 Perform a function call to a C routine using the converted values, and

 #.
-Convert the data values from the call from C to Python.
+Convert the data values kutoka the call kutoka C to Python.

 When embedding Python, the interface code does:

 #.
-Convert data values from C to Python,
+Convert data values kutoka C to Python,

 #.
 Perform a function call to a Python interface routine using the converted
    values, and

 #.
-Convert the data values from the call from Python to C.
+Convert the data values kutoka the call kutoka Python to C.

 As you can see, the data conversion steps are simply swapped to accommodate the different direction of the cross-language transfer.
 The only difference is the routine that you call between both data conversions.
 When extending, you call a C routine, when embedding, you call a Python routine.

-This chapter will not discuss how to convert data from Python to C and vice versa.
+This chapter will not discuss how to convert data kutoka Python to C and vice versa.
 Also, proper use of references and dealing with errors is assumed to be understood.
-Since these aspects do not differ from extending the interpreter, you can refer to earlier chapters for the required information.
+Since these aspects do not differ kutoka extending the interpreter, you can refer to earlier chapters for the required information.